jmahoney/industry-bullshit/README.md

 # industry-bullshit

 Bullshit phrases used in the web industry.
+Think [Bullshytt](http://anathem.wikia.com/wiki/Bulshytt).

 ### Phrases, not single words